 - What is the prognosis of a head lice infestation?

 Quick GuideLice & Nits: How to Get Rid of Head Lice

 What do head lice look like?
 What is the life cycle of head lice?

 There are three forms of lice, namely the nit, the nymph, and the adult louse.

 Nit: Nits are lice eggs.
 Nits are hard to see and are often confused with dandruff or hair-spray droplets.
 Nits are found firmly attached to the hair shaft.
-They are oval and usually yellow to white.
+They are oval, 2-3 mm in length and usually yellow to white in color.
 Nits take about a week to hatch.